chronologic/ethereum-alarm-clock/docs/claiming.rst

 Prior to the execution window there is a section of time referred to as the claim window during which the request may be claimed by a single party for execution.
-Part of claiming includes putting down a deposit.
+An essiential part of claiming is that the claimer must put down a claim deposit in order to attain the rights to execute the request.

 When a request has been claimed, the claimer is granted exclusive rights to execute the request during a window of blocks at the beginning of the execution